PioneerDev/docs/README.md

 2. Create an over 3 pull requests and merged in any active projects
 3. Contact @Lyric (mixin id: 764392)

+### How to contribute

+We use Github issues to discuss new features or new projects.

+### What can I do now

+We are preparing a very first project named “Set Flags”(打卡), which is a bot allow to set flags by people.
+Learn more about it [here](https://github.com/PioneerDev/set-flags/).

+There are some projects on the way:

+1. A vote bot to create votes and vote for existed one.
+2. A twitter clone which use Mixin Messenger to sign in.

+If you have any terrific ideas, submit an issue when your project solution document is ready.

 ### Tech Dependences

 By defaults, we ask developers to use following languages/packages/libraries/frameworks in projects: